aptech/gsoop/README.md

 http://www.swig.org/download.html

-Once installed, please ensure `swig` is available in your terminal by placing it's installation directory in your `PATH` environment variable, as building requires it.
+Once installed, please ensure `swig` is available in your terminal by placing its installation directory in your `PATH` environment variable, as building requires it.

 __EXCEPTION__: If you are not *modifying* any source files, the auto generated files have been included in the respective `python` and `php` sub-directories.